-Now hovering around us are all those Avengers and Fantastic Four, Batman and Superman back from somewhere they had never really go to, while all those less mainstream enjoy Alan Moore (V for Vendetta, Watchmen, The League of Extraordinary Gentlemen) or Frank Miller (Sin City, 300), all this while many other characters wander around us without really succeeding due to their ridiculous concept or some risible film adaptations, such as Ant-Man, Daredevil or The Ghost Rider.
+Now hovering around us are all those Avengers and Fantastic Four, Batman and Superman back from somewhere they had never really gone away from, while all that less mainstream public enjoy Alan Moore (V for Vendetta, Watchmen, The League of Extraordinary Gentlemen) or Frank Miller (Sin City, 300), all this while many other characters wander around us without really succeeding due to their ridiculous concept or some risible film adaptations, such as Ant-Man, Daredevil or The Ghost Rider.
 And all this while any regular bookstore is full of books of all kinds focusing not only on those supernatural creatures mentioned above, but also on the genre of magical fantasy, no doubt taking the most of Tolkien´s success.

 (Twilight The Game must be yet to come, we all look forward to it)

-The summer songs and the hits during the rest of the year
+The summer songs and the musical hits during the rest of the year

-Music is another reflection of this insistent phenomenon, from which the clearest example might probably be the song of the summer, that glib and catchy theme repeated over and over during the summer period until even its own authors start hating it, a trend become popular during the 80s and 90s, with the help of songwriters that, in being so ridiculous, perhaps managed to remain in the innermost, as Georgie Dann, Raffaella Carrà, Paco Pil, Lalo Rodriguez, Zapato Veloz, Los del Rio or Proyecto Uno among many others, always accompanied by that latineo protagonized by Ricky Martin, Enrique Iglesias, Cristina Aguilera, Gloria Estefan, Shakira in her commercial phase, Chayanne and others.
+Music is another reflection of this insistent phenomenon, from which the clearest example might probably be the song of the summer, that glib and catchy theme repeated over and over during the summer period until even its own authors start hating it, a trend that became popular during the 80s and the 90s, with the help of songwriters that, in being so ridiculous, perhaps managed to remain in the innermost, as Georgie Dann, Raffaella Carrà, Paco Pil, Lalo Rodriguez, Zapato Veloz, Los del Rio or Proyecto Uno among many others, always accompanied by that latineo protagonised by Ricky Martin, Enrique Iglesias, Cristina Aguilera, Gloria Estefan, Shakira in her commercial phase, Chayanne and many others.

 (For all those who want to evoke past sessions of brain drilling)